johnfmorton/vite-module-w-ghpages-demo-explore/README.md

 # Vite module builder template with automated GitHub Pages and npm publishing

 This is a repo serves as a template workflow that uses Vite to help you create a module, exported as a Common JS module and an ES module.

-It  feature a development page to easily test your module during development.
+It  features a development page to easily test your module during development.
+The development page is preconfigured with Tailwind CSS.

 Two preconfigured GitHub Actions are also included.
 The first will plubish a demo page to GitHub pages every time you upload your changes to the `main` branch.
 The second workflow allows you to publish your module to NPM every time you push a commit to GitHub with a new version number in your package.json file.

-You write your module in Typescript and your published module will include a type definition file.
+You write your module in Typescript and your published module will include an automatically generated type definition file.

 ## Installation